AI

 8

-Humor, trolling and disbelief
+Humor, trolling and disbelief:

 Amid the criticism are jokes (bikini uploads, powerball predictions, penis/“peener” queries) and mockery that highlight both amusement and incredulity toward the product.